When the Question Is: How to Cite a Poem Properly?

 In Social sciences, they use APA format for citing.
 It has its own peculiarities.
 Here are the rules to consider when quoting in APA:

 - Quotation marks are applied when citing short poems (no longer than 40 words).
-You can put the quote in the same line as your sentence in the essay.
+You can put the quote in the same line as your sentence in an argumentative essay.
 No need to being it with the new line.

 - For quotation longer than 1 line apply line breaks.
 Slash between lines is used for that.